valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

 * **Migration of old design components**

   The library `@valtimo/user-interface` has been removed.
 All of its components have been moved to `@valtimo/components`.
-  In order to migrate, please refer to the [migration guide](./migration.md).
+  In order order to migrate, please refer to the [migration guide](./migration.md).
+The design of the form components previously included in `@valtimo/user-interface` has been migrated to the Carbon design system.

 * **Placeholders for plugin configuration fields**